 Probate is the process of managing the estate and assets of a deceased person.
 More formally, probate is an order by a court that an executor named in the deceased person's will is entitled to administer the estate.
-You must publish a public notice stating your intention to apply to administer an estate, 14 days before you file the application.
+You must publish a public notice online stating your intention to apply to administer an estate, 14 days before you file the application.

 If you don't already have an Online Registry account, you will need to register.
 Read more about registering.

 The following notices must be published online:

-If you need to publish a Notice of Intended Distribution of an Estate in a case that started before the year 2013, you will need to complete a different (Word) form, and email it to the Supreme Court registry.
-See FAQs about publishing probate notices for more information about what to do.
+If you need to publish a Notice of Intended Distribution in a case that commenced before the year 2013, you will need to complete a Word form - Application to Publish Online Notice of Intended Distribution of an Estate - and return it to the Supreme Court as described on the form.